[Faculty Handbook Category #1]

 B. Complainant

 The Complainant will have an opportunity to testify before the inquiry and investigation committees, to review portions of the inquiry and investigation reports pertinent to his/her allegations or testimony, to be informed of the results of the inquiry and investigation, and to be protected from retaliation.
-Also, if the Responsible Institutional Officer has determined that the complainant may be able to provide pertinent information on any portions of the draft report, these portions will be given to the complainant for comment.
+Also, if the RIO has determined that the complainant may be able to provide pertinent information on any portions of the draft report, these portions will be given to the complainant for comment.

 The complainant is responsible for making allegations in good faith, maintaining confidentiality, and cooperating with an inquiry or investigation.